pawanit17/system-design-sonnets/README.md

 - IXP vs Public points of CDN partnered with AT&T / Verizon.
 - Authentication fror data requests to CDN?.
 - Write through cache policy?.
+- How do you design a system like Gitlab?.
+- How should we handle cases like this:
+  - I started following a new user X. My timeline should be updated with updates also from X starting now.
+Apart from DB storage, how are these handled - Kafka, Redis whats the best practise.
+  - How are timelines generated?.
+  - How are searches handled?.